 - Plant either a seedling from a soil block*, or a zucchini seed into the ground and water well.

 - Each day, visit the garden and be ready to tie a new portion of the zucchini stem to the stake.
 Make sure to tie loosely so that as the stem increases in circumference, it won’t be strangled by the tie.
+Tying the zucchini stem to the stake at regular intervals is the key!
+It doesn’t take much time and it’s SO worth it!

 - Prune all the leaves below the bottom fruit to force nutrients to the fruit and new leaves.

-- Enjoy your beautiful, vertical plant!
+- Enjoy your beautiful, vertical zucchini!

 *The benefit of using a seedling is that you’ll get a big head start over the seed planted directly into the soil.
 However, summer squash doesn’t transplant well, so I’d only recommend doing this if you’re using soil blocking.
 See the details on this method here.